 - Military and Veterans.
 If you are a member of the armed forces, we may disclose health health information about foreign military personnel to the appropriate foreign military authority. - Public Health Risks.
 As required by law, we may disclose health information about you for public health activities.
-These activities may include the following: - To prevent or control disease, injury, or disability; - To report birth and deaths: - To report the abuse or neglect of children, elders, and dependent adults; - To report reactions to medications or problems with products; - To notify people of recalls of products they may be using; - contracting or spreading a disease or condition; and - disclosure if you agree or when required or authorized by law.
+These activities may include the following: - To prevent or control disease, injury, or disability; - To report birth and deaths: - To report the abuse or neglect of children, elders, and dependent adults; - To report reactions to medications or problems with products; - To notify people of recalls of products they may be using; - To notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and - the victim of abuse, neglect, or domestic violence.
+We will only make the disclosure if you agree or when required or authorized by law.